ajaymedidhi/ajaymedidhi/README.md

-### Hi there 👋
+### Hi I'm Ajay Medidhi 👋

-Hello!
-My name is Ajay Medidhi, and I'm a beginner fullstack developer.
-Welcome to my portfolio
+An aspiring Full Stack Developer with a passion for frontend and backend development coding

 🔭 I’m currently working on Node js project and responsive websites